-The statistical analyses were performed with R version 3.6.0 (R Core Team 2012).
+Statistical analyses were performed with R v.3.6.0 (R Core Team, 2012).
 The normal distribution and homogeneity of variances were tested by analysing the residuals of the models and performing a Shapiro-Wilk test.
-Data were logarithmically or square-root-transformed where necessary to meet the criteria of the normal distribution and homogeneity of variances.
-Since the plots were separated into girdled and non-girdled subplots, we used a paired test to determine the girdling effect.
+Data were logarithmically or square-root transformed when necessary to meet the criteria of the normal distribution and homogeneity of variances.
+As the plots were separated into girdled and nongirdled subplots, we used a paired test to determine the girdling effect.
 The test was conducted with the originally measured data.
-The graphs show response ratios calculated as the means of $plot{x(girdled)} / plot{x(non-girdled)}$ .
-To determine the effects of the forest type, soil layer, sampling dates, and treatment, linear mixed effect models ('Imer', R package Ime4) were used with plot as random factor.
-Pairwise comparisons of the sample means were conducted using Tukey's HSD (package: 'multcomp').
-Means were considered to be significantly different from each other when $p \le 0.05$ , and differences with $p \le 0.1$ were considered to indicate a trend.
-Data are shown as the means (HP: n = 3; LP: n = 4) and standard errors (±SE), if not indicated otherwise.
-The function 'anosim' from the vegan package (Oksanen et al., 2019) was used to test differences among the community composition of mycorrhizal fungi for the following factors: forest type, treatment, and harvest time point.
+The graphs show response ratios calculated as the means of $plot{x(girdled)}/plot{x(nongirdled)}$.
+To determine the effects of the forest type, soil layer, sampling dates and treatment, linear mixed effects models ('lmer', R package LME4) were used with plot as random factor.
+Pairwise comparisons of the sample means were conducted using Tukey's honest significant difference (HSD) test (package: MULTCOMP).
+Means were considered to be significantly different from each other when $P \leq 0.05$, and differences with $P \le 0.1$ were considered to indicate a trend.
+Data are shown as the means (HP: n=3; LP: n=4) and standard errors (\pm SE), if not indicated otherwise.
+The function anosim from the VEGAN package (Oksanen et al., 2019) was used to test differences among the community composition of mycorrhizal fungi for the following factors: forest type, treatment and harvest time point.